 Venison Hamburger Steak in Mushroom Gravy

-As the deer season approaches, I often find that I have several pounds of ground venison left over from the previous season.
-I don't like to shoot a deer while I've still got some of last year's meat in the freezer, so I find that I'm often scrambling to use up what's left in the month before the season opens.
-Sometimes in cases like this, the simplest recipes are often the best, which is why I've placed this easy but often overlooked recipe out here.
+As each deer season approaches, I often find that I have several pounds of ground venison left over from the previous year.
+I typically don't like to shoot a deer while I've still got some of last year's meat in the freezer, so I find that I'm often scrambling to use up what's left in the month before the season opens.

 Ingredients